 The novel coronavirus (COVID-19) pandemic is creating the worst humanitarian and economic crisis in a generation, threatening the lives, livelihoods, and learning of people around the world.
-Early May 2021, India reached new daily world records for the number of new infections.
-There was a specific need for oxygen generators, industrial and individual oxygen concentrators (to extract oxygen from the air), cryogenic tanks (for the storage and transportation of liquid oxygen), ventilators, and logistics support to get oxygen from national plants to hospitals.
+India is currently recording daily world records for the number of new infections.
+Some estimate figures could reach between 800,000 to 1 million a day by end-May.
+There is a specific need for oxygen generators, industrial and individual oxygen concentrators (to extract oxygen from the air), cryogenic tanks (for the storage and transportation of liquid oxygen), ventilators, and logistics support to get oxygen from national plants to hospitals.

-Companies worked with NGOs and the Indian Government to contribute to the efforts to increase the supply of oxygen and other related equipment.
-This live mapping tool lists examples of actions taken by companies to identify and scale up solutions, through their core business capabilities and operations, philanthropy and social investments, and will also capture business engagement in policy dialogue and actions to help strengthen institutions as we move beyond the initial response phase.
+Companies are working with NGOs and the Indian Government to contribute to the efforts to increase the supply of oxygen and other related equipment.
+This live mapping tool lists examples of actions being taken by companies to identify and scale up solutions, through their core business capabilities and operations, philanthropy and social investments, and will also capture business engagement in policy dialogue and helping to strengthen institutions as we move beyond the initial response phase.
 If you want to share another good practice example, or want to update one already included, you can do so here.

 Click on any of the icons to filter the case studies below.

 Accenture is donating USD 25M (~INR 185 crore) for pandemic relief efforts across India.
 The company is providing COVID-19 support kits and PPE kits to frontline healthcare workers and providing food and COVID-19 at-home care kits to unemployed and poor people.

 ACT is a social change movement for the startup ecosystem in India.
 Donors and partners are joining efforts to tackle shortage of oxygen supply.
 Their goal is to support deployment of 50,000+ oxygen concentrators across India.
 They will also help solve medical manpower and hospital beds, and expand efforts to support vaccination scale up.